knative/docs/contributing/WORKING-GROUPS.md

 title: "Knative working group"
 linkTitle: "Join working groups"
 weight: 25
-type:
+type: "docs"
 ---

 Most community activity is organized into _working groups_.

-Working groups follow the [contributing](CONTRIBUTING.md) guidelines although each of these groups may operate a little differently depending on their needs and workflow.
+Working groups follow the [contributing](CONTRIBUTING/) guidelines although each of these groups may operate a little differently depending on their needs and workflow.

 When the need arises, a new working group can be created.
-See the [working group processes](WORKING-GROUP-PROCESSES.md) for working group proposal and creation procedures.
+See the [working group processes](WORKING-GROUP-PROCESSES/) for working group proposal and creation procedures.

 The working groups generate design docs which are kept in a